NeatsTopFoo/Cirno_TV-And-Friends/README.md

   - Various fun flavour text to numerous items
   - A few custom playing card skins
   - 4 custom Jokers
+  - 1 custom Spectral Card
-  - 1 new custom challenge
+  - 1 custom Challenge

-All retextures and renames are optional and they're somewhat mix n' match (You can't have it rename some Jokers and not others.
-You either get all Joker renames or none).
+All retextures and renames are optional and they're somewhat mix n' match (You can't have it rename some Jokers enabled in the texture pack and not others.
+You either get all Joker renames or none - But you do otherwise have decent control over it).

 ## Installation
 This mod requires [Lovely](https://github.com/ethangreen-dev/lovely-injector), the latest version of [Steammodded](https://github.com/Steamodded/smods) & the latest version of [Malverk](https://github.com/Eremel/Malverk).
 Without these dependencies, this mod will not function.